soggybag/js-react-native-q4/05-redux/README.md

 This may seem like a lot of work to create a simple counter.
 It is, you would not want to use Redux to create an app this simple.
 Keep in mind that larger apps will have more data and that data will come with much organizational overhead.
+Using Redux managing new state, and making changes to state will follow the same procedures.

 ## Challenges